SpenBot/angular-project-starter-2023/README.md

 <br>

-- Quick startup guide for Angular Project in 2023
+- Quick start guide for Angular Project in 2023

 <br>